zorazrw/zorazrw.github.io/_pages/about.md

 Welcome to Zora's home on the web :)
 ======
 I am currently a 2nd/4th year PhD student at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/) working with [Daniel Fried](https://dpfried.github.io/) and [Graham Neubig](https://www.phontron.com/).
-My primary research interest is to build language models with interpretable and generalizable reasoning skills.
+My primary research interest is to use programmatic approaches to solve real-world tasks.
 Particularly, I'm working on:

 <details>